Best Tweaks & Optimizations to Improve WHMCS Billing

 Client Custom Field only in the following countries/federations:

-Except for VIES, other components need to be installed from Addons > Billing Extension > Settings > +.
+Except for VIES, other sections need to be installed from Addons > Billing Extension > Settings > +.

 |Tax Rules||Custom Tax Rules page